Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Experiments

 \textbf{Varying relative sizes of body parts:} Table \ref{tab:bod_var} reports results when the body parts are not scaled up or down uniformly; instead, limbs and torso are scaled with different scaling factors.
-This models even the outliers in human variations, e.g., basketball players with longer arms, or athletes with longer legs.
+This accounts even for outliers in human variations, e.g., basketball players with longer arms, or athletes with longer legs.
 To create the ground truth data, we scale bone lengths first, which are then used to recompute the joint locations \(l_{\jointset}\) from the scale-free joint rotations \(r_{\jointset}\).
 Unfortunately, the root translation \(l_1\) is a non-trivial function of \(r_{\jointset}\) and the body shape.
 But in general, we observe that \(l_1\) is similar across body shapes that share the same lower body bone lengths.
 Thus, we preserve both \(l_1\) and the lower body shape, and only vary the upper body shape for these tests.

-In this test, we also add an additional comparison, where we modify \name to use the head location \(l_{\text{head}}\) as one of the inputs for CFG, along with \(r_{\measureset}\).
-This ablation is termed \name+\(l_{\text{head}}\) in the Table, and we do not highlight it if it beats the other algorithms in any metric.
-Since \(l_{\text{head}}\) contains a component of \(l_{1}\), we should see better lower body estimation.
-The differential inverse guidance using \(l_{\measureset}\) is maintained as is.

 Evident from Table \ref{tab:bod_var} (and more results in Table \ref{tab:bod_var_2} in the Appendix), the results are aligned with previous graphs.
 With the default body shape, the baselines outperform \name on all $4$ metrics.
-This is because the respective neural networks are able to learn a complex non-linear mapping from both the joint rotation \(r_{\measureset}\) and the location inputs \(l_{\measureset}\) to the user's pose since the training body shape and the inference body shape are identical.
+This is because the respective neural networks are able to learn a complex non-linear mapping from both the joint rotation \(r_{\measureset}\) and the location inputs \(l_{\measureset}\) to the user's pose since the training body shape (default shape) and the inference body shape are identical.
 In contrast, \name uses linear constraints using \(l_{\measureset}\) to steer the output towards an estimate of the pose sequence that best explains the input.

-However, when the bone lengths change, the baselines are misguided by the input locations and, therefore, do not generalize. {\name} outperforms both baselines in the MPJRE, MPJPE, and UPE metrics since inverse location guidance accounts for the change in body shape.
+However, when bone lengths change, the baselines are misguided by the input locations and therefore do not generalize. {\name} outperforms both baselines across the MPJRE, MPJPE, and UPE metrics, as inverse location guidance accounts for changes in body shape.
 Unfortunately, the LPE error remains higher for \name in some cases.

+\textbf{Using Head translation for CFG:} We also test using the head joint position as an input to the CFG score model.
+This is termed \name(head) in Table \ref{tab:bod_var_3}.
+The shape variations compared are less extreme than in Table \ref{tab:bod_var} to be more favorable to the Baselines.